-The above Chicken & Salmon recipe includes a minimum of 40% protein and 16% fat which makes the vast majority of the formula protein and fact-based, rather than carbohydrates.
+The above Chicken & Salmon recipe includes a minimum of 40% protein and 16% fat which makes the vast majority of the formula protein and fat based rather than carbohydrates.

 This impressive nutrition is thanks to a large portion of Chicken and Chicken Meal which make up the bulk of the recipe.
 However, these are joined by a smaller portion of Salmon Meal and Chicken Fat.

-Rachel Ray Nutrish is a more established pet food brand that was partly founded by the celebrity chef and television personality Rachel Ray.
+Rachael Ray Nutrish is a more established pet food brand that was partly founded by the celebrity chef and television personality Rachael Ray.
 Nutrish has several sub-brands, including Savory Bites, Peak, and Super Premium.

 Nutrish is another brand that is priced very competitively, with the opportunity to pick up a 14lb bag of food for as little as $20.
 However, Nutrish has other recipes that are slightly more pricey and come in around $25-$30 for a large bag.

-You can read more about Rachel Ray Nutrish, including its product range and ingredient selection, in our Rachel Ray Nutrish Brand Review.
+You can read more about Rachael Ray Nutrish, including its product range and ingredient selection, in our Rachael Ray Nutrish Brand Review.

-The ingredient choices for Rachel Ray Nutrish Peak recipes are almost identical to Crave and include a large portion of Chicken and Chicken Meal.
+The ingredient choices for Rachael Ray Nutrish Peak recipes are almost identical to Crave and include a large portion of Chicken and Chicken Meal.

-This is joined by a smaller portion of Turkey Meal, Egg Product, Turkey Meal, and Turkey, which makes the selection of meat ingredients quite large.
+This is joined by a smaller portion of Turkey Meal, Egg Product, and Turkey, which makes the selection of meat ingredients quite large.